A Guide To Functional Interfaces in Java10 min read

 Supplier<Double> doubleSupplier = () -> 12345.6D; // returns 12345.6 type double

-We need to include the parentheses when there is no argument in the lambda expression syntax.
+We must include the parentheses when there is no argument in the lambda expression syntax.
 There are other suppliers: LongSupplier, IntSupplier, etc..

 Consumers